-I - INTRODUCTION
+1 - INTRODUCTION

 1-01.
 Authorization.
 The River and Harbor Act approved 2 March 1945 (59 Stat.
 10) authorized the Corps to develop a site at Crooked Creek for flood control, hydropower, and other purposes.
-Section 12 of Public Law (P.L.)
-89-789 (80 Stat., 1405), approved 7 November 1966, suspended for two years the authority as far as hydropower was concerned, to permit development of the Tallapoosa River by private concerns.
-The Alabama Power Company (APC) filed an application with the Federal Power Commission (FPC) for the proposed project on 5 November 1968, and was issued a license for the construction of the Crooked Creek Hydroelectric Project (later renamed R. L. Harris).
-Operations for flood risk management and navigation support are conducted in accordance with regulations prescribed by the Secretary of the Army and published in 33 CFR, Chapter II, Part 208, Section 208.65.
-Therefore, this water control manual has been prepared as directed and in accordance with the Corps Water Management Regulations, specifically Engineering Regulation (ER) 1110-2-241, Use of Storage Allocated for Flood Control and Navigation at Non-Corps Projects.
+Section 12 of Public Law (P. L.) 89-789 (80 Stat., 1405), approved 7 November 1966, suspended for two years the authority, as far as hydropower was concerned, to permit development of the Tallapoosa River by private concerns.
+The Alabama Power Company (APC) filed an application with the Federal Power Commission (FPC) for the proposed project on 5 November 1968 and was issued a license for the construction of the Crooked Creek Hydroelectric Project (later renamed R. L. Harris).
+Operations for flood risk management and navigation support are conducted in accordance with regulations prescribed by the Secretary of the Army and published in 33 Code of Federal Regulations (CFR), Chapter II, Part 208, Section 208.65.
+Therefore, this water control manual has been prepared as directed and in accordance with the U.S. Army Corps of Engineers (herein referred to as the Corps of Engineers or Corps) Water Management Regulations, specifically Engineering Regulation (ER) 1110-2-241, Use of Storage Allocated for Flood Control and Navigation at Non-Corps Projects.
 Also, ER 1110-2-240, Water Control Management prescribes the policies and procedures to be followed in carrying out water management activities, including establishment and updating of water control plans for non-Corps projects, as required by federal laws and directives.
 This manual is also prepared in accordance with pertinent sections of the Corps' Engineering Manual (EM) 1110-2-3600, Management of Water Control Systems; under the format and recommendations described in ER 1110-2-8156, Preparation of Water Control Manuals; and ER 1110-2-1941, Drought Contingency Plans.
 This manual is subject to review and revision at any time upon request of APC or the District Commander.
 Revisions to this manual are processed in accordance with ER 1110-2-240.